 This is critical information for a marketing agency.
 Otherwise, you would be paying top dollar for the spaghetti test — throwing out ideas and hoping they work.

 Do you have a marketing budget?

 The Small Business Administration suggests that small businesses that earn less than $5 million in annual revenue allocate 7-8% of that to marketing.
 Some sources say new companies that have been in business from 1 to 5 years, should earmark as much as 12 to 20% of gross revenue or projected revenue on marketing.

-Companies with a built-in staff to handle social media marketing and regular e-newsletter, for instance, may not need to spend as much with an agency while small to midsize businesses without in-house marketing staff may need everything.
-The costs of hiring a marketing agency could equal an employee’s salary.
 Marketing retainers vary in cost depending on need and circumstance — roughly from $1,500 to more than $5,000 per month.
-However, some of the financial benefits include:
+Companies with a built-in staff to handle social media marketing and regular e-newsletter, for instance, may not need to spend as much with an agency while small to midsize businesses without in-house support will need to outsource all of their marketing.
+In some cases, the costs of hiring a marketing agency can equal an employee’s salary with some added financial bonuses:

 - not paying employment taxes